sahilsingh30/credit-card-fraud-detection/README.md

 | `Amount` | Transaction amount in USD |
 | `Class` | Target — `0` = Legit, `1` = Fraud |

-> The dataset is not included in this repository due to its size (~150MB).
-Download it directly from Kaggle.
+> `creditcard.csv` is not included in this repository due to its size (~150MB).
+Download it from Kaggle and place it in the project root before running.

 ---